Modularity and partially observed graphs

+\needspace{3\baselineskip} \emph{Random false positives}\\ In our model, the observed graph $G_p$ has random false negatives, that is, there are are edges in $G$ which are non-edges in $G_p$, but no false positives.
+Theorem~\ref{thm.moddiff} shows that the modularity value is robust to random false negatives: so long as the observed graph has high enough expected degree the modularity value of the observed graph is close to the modularity of the underlying graph.
+(For an underlying graph with $\Theta(n^2)$ edges we may have a $1-\Theta(1/n)$ chance of not seeing each edge.)
+However, perhaps random false positives may cause a large increase or decrease to the modularity value, possibly as much as adversarially added false positives.

 Suppose that we are given all the edges in $G$, but we may falsely think that some non-edges -- the false positives -- are also edges of $G$.
+(We have not allowed false positives until now.)
 What can we say about modularity?
-Let us consider graphs $G_n$ with $n$ vertices and $m=m(n)$ edges which we see fully and correctly; and suppose that there are $\tilde{m} = \tilde{m}(n)$ false positives, so the observed graph $G'_n$ has $m+\tilde{m}$ edges.
+Let us consider graphs $G_n$ with $n$ vertices and $m=m(n)$ edges which we see fully and correctly; and suppose that there are $\tilde{m} = \tilde{m}(n)$ false positives randomly chosen from the non-edges of the graph, so the observed graph~$G'_n$ has $m+\tilde{m}$ edges.